aripurwantosp/censuspyrID/inst/app/censuspyrIDExplorer/help/about.md

 ## About the App

-**censuspyrID Explorer** is an application for exploring harmonized and unharmonized population pyramids from Indonesia’s population censuses (1971–2020).
+**censuspyrID Explorer** is an application for exploring harmonized and non-harmonized population pyramids from Indonesia’s population censuses (1971–2020).
 Analyzing population structures over time requires consistent data.
 Subnational analysis in Indonesia faces additional challenges due to administrative splits of provinces.

 This application (part of the `censuspyrID` package) documents population structure data from the Indonesian Population Censuses (1971–2020), harmonizes them to ensure consistency, and provides dynamic exploration features through interactive visualizations and tables.